 Many thanks to our friends at Rochester Ice Center for donating the ice for this tournament.
 Thanks to their support, all but $5 of each player registration will directly benefit Golisano Children's Hospital.
 We hope to see you all on July 30!

-When you register for the 2022-23 Jr. Amerks season you can also register for the tournament.
+If you have not registered for the 2022-23 season please complete that registration, you can also register for the tournament during that process.

 When: Saturday, July 30, 2022